Fall 2008 Issue

 During their visit, the students and Sister Linda met with Sen. Jeremy Ring, the Governor’s Deputy Chief of Staff Shane Strum, Rep. Joe Pickens, Rep. Matt Hudson, Senate President Ken Pruitt, Sen. Evelyn Lynn and Rep. Anitere Flores.

-Barry School of Education Dean Dr. Terry Piper and College of Health Sciences Dean Dr. Pegge Bell also joined Sister Linda on the trip to discuss with state legislators the importance of state funding to universities to train and educate future nurses and teachers, as well as appropriate funding to hire qualified education and nursing faculty.
+Barry School of Education Dean Dr. Terry Piper and College of Nursing and Health Sciences Dean Dr. Pegge Bell also joined Sister Linda on the trip to discuss with state legislators the importance of state funding to universities to train and educate future nurses and teachers, as well as appropriate funding to hire qualified education and nursing faculty.